radical prostatectomy is surgery to remove the prostate gland and some of the

 treatments to get an erection.

-If you have this surgery, you won't be able to have children.
+If you have this surgery, you won't be able to ejaculate sperm.
 That's because the surgery

 cuts the connection between the testicles and the penis.
-If this is a concern, talk to your doctor.
+If you want to be able to father children, talk to your doctor about your options.
 You may be able to save your

 sperm before the surgery.